WASHINGTON — Hillary Clinton is in the news again, and you know what that means: Rep. Tulsi Gabbard is not far behind.

 Barely 24 hours has passed since the 2016 presidential race loser stepped on a hornet’s nest by shit-talking her then-primary opponent and 2020 Democratic primary co-frontrunner, Sen. Bernie Sanders.

-Lest anyone forget, Clinton called Gabbard a “Russian asset” a few weeks ago, and now Gabbard wants to drag her to court over it.
+Lest anyone forget, Clinton called Gabbard a “favorite of the Russians” in October, and now Gabbard wants to drag her to court over it.

 Gabbard and her campaign filed a defamation suit against Clinton in the Southern District of New York, following through on a threat to do so months ago unless Clinton recanted comments implying Gabbard is getting support from the Russians.